Our Lady of the Angels Catholic Primary School (formerly Queensway)

 What criteria must be satisfied before children and young people can access this provision/service?

-Our Lady of the Angels Catholic Primary is a faith school and part of the Plymouth CAST multi academy trust, we are a small school and a close family unit.
+Our Lady of the Angels Catholic Primary is a faith school and part of the Plymouth CAST multi academy trust, we are a small school with a strong sense of family.
 We promote learning through our Gospel values; humility, compassion, kindness, justice, forgiveness, integrity, peace and courage.
 We adhere to our Admissions policy and Ofsted registration.
 We welcome all children aged 4-11 years regardless of disability or special education needs.
-We follow guidance set in the Equalities Act 2010.
+We follow the guidance set in the Equalities Act 2010.

 How do we identify the particular special educational needs of a child or young person?

-- If a concern is raised either by a child’s parents/carers or school staff, we would adhere to our Special Educational Needs Policy which can be found using this link: https://ourladyoftheangels.eschools.co.uk/website/special_educational_needs_and_disability/370277
+- If a concern is raised either by a child’s parents/carers or school staff, we would follow the procedure set out in our Special Educational Needs Policy which can be found here.

 How do we consult with parents and/or children and young people about their needs?